Wage Garnishments and Bankruptcy

 A Chapter 13 may require you to pay the debt back, or a portion thereof, pursuant to a Chapter 13 plan.
 No matter the chapter of bankruptcy, once you receive a discharge, you will no longer have any of your wages garnished for that particular discharged debt.

 Another thing to realize is that if you are unable to pay current debts and obligations, filing for bankruptcy may prevent a wage garnishment from ever starting in the first place.
-Meeting with a qualified bankruptcy attorney can help you assess your situation to see if this would be a good idea for you.
+Meeting with a qualified Atlanta area bankruptcy and wage garnishment attorney can help you assess your situation to see if this would be a good idea for you.
 An attorney can help to determine the options that best suit your needs, and help guide you through the process for the best possible outcome.